lsd1994/Adaptive-Sparse-Representation/README.md

 I'm not ensure the correctness of this implementation,and the dictionary isn't trained as described in the paper.So please use carefully.

-To use this code,you should unzip the gbvs.zip file first and install gbvs,more details in http://www.klab.caltech.edu/~harel/share/gbvs.php
+To use this code,you should unzip the gbvs.rar file first and install gbvs,more details in http://www.klab.caltech.edu/~harel/share/gbvs.php

 If you have any questions or find mistakes on this code,please contact my:lsd1994@163.com